Best Bait for Flathead Catfish (Live vs Cut — What Really Works)

 Best Rig for Flathead Catfish Bait

-The FATKAT Bobber Rig is built for flathead feeding behavior.
+The FATKAT Drift Rig is built around flathead feeding behavior.
+It keeps live bait in the strike zone longer.

 • Holds heavy live bait